jovidsilva/kssa_mod/README.md

 use function get_imputations().

 ## Reference
-You can cite kssa the following:
+You can cite the original kssa paper using the following:

   > Ivan-Felipe Benavides, Steffen Moritz, Brayan-David Aroca-Gonzalez, Jhoana Romero, Marlon Santacruz and John-Josephraj Selvaraj (2022). kssa: Known Sub-Sequence Algorithm.
 R package version 0.0.1. https://github.com/pipeben/kssa

+if you use this version of the Repo consider attributing this repo along with the above paper

 ## License
 GPL-3